Fluffernuttersandwich/Better7D2DbyFNS/README.md

 That depends how IT-savvy you are.

-The Wabbajack Wiki on how to Compile your own ModLists is great, but requires you to read and follow directions.
+The Wabbajack Wiki on how to Compile your own ModLists is great, but it requires you to read and follow directions.

 Additionally, the Wabbajack Discord group is extrememly helpful in making ModLists.

-If you want to make one, hit me up on Discord, and I can show you some of the pitfalls not addressed in the wiki.
+If you want to make one, hit me up on Discord, and I can show you some of the pitfalls not addressed in the wiki specifically for 7D2D.

 ---